wazuh/wazuh-documentation/source/ossec_rule_set.rst

 Automatic installation
 -------------------------

-We have created a script will help you to install and update OSSEC ruleset easily, you won't need to manually change OSSEC internal files.
+Run this new script to install and update OSSEC ruleset easily with no need to manually change OSSEC internal files.

 Two main functionalities are included:

-* **Install**: Select new rules to incorporate into your OSSEC scope.
+* **Install**: Select new rules to incorporate them into your OSSEC installation.
-* **Update**: Fecth directly from Wazuh server the last ruleset version.
+* **Update**: Fetch directly from Wazuh server the latest ruleset version.

-Some features:
+Some of the main features are:

 * Check current OSSEC installation
 * Install new rules and rootchecks